Captive budgies don’t have the same resources as wild budgies.

 Dead leaves, dry grass, and twigs may be harder to find than wood shavings.
 If you pick them yourself, you must ensure there aren’t any bacteria that could harm your budgie or the chicks.

-Considering that you’ll need to frequently replace the nesting material, having to find and examine every leaf and twig is extremely inconvenient.
+Considering that you’ll need to frequently replace the nesting material, finding and examining every leaf and twig is extremely inconvenient.

-They’re less warm than wood shavings, and the material is meant to insulate the nesting box.
-Having a material that retains heat is more important than replicating wild budgie nests.
+They’re less warm than wood shavings, and the material insulates the nesting box.
+A material retaining heat is more important than replicating wild budgie nests.

 Wood Shavings vs. Wood Pellets